Rick Darling: 1981–82: Return to the national side

 Darling had an excellent season in 1981–82.
-He made 72 against NSW and 88 against the West Indies.
-When Graham Yallop fell injured, Darling was recalled to the Australian one day team.
-He made 41 against Pakistan, featuring in another run out with Graeme Wood, but being Australia's second top scorer.
+He made 72 against NSW and 88 against the West Indies (a game in which he ran out Gordon Greenidge).
+When Graham Yallop fell injured, Darling was recalled to the Australian one day team; he was felt to be suited to one day cricket due to his fast scoring and excellent fielding.
+(However Dirk Wellham, not Darling, replaced Yallop in the test team.)

+Darling made 41 in an ODI against Pakistan, featuring in another run out with Graeme Wood, but being Australia's second top scorer.
 Later innings included 5 against the West Indies, 35 against Pakistan (where Darling was run out again) and 74 against Pakistan (Australia's top score, Darling run out again, Pakistan won).

+Darling followed this 132 and 58 not out for South Australia against Pakistan.

-He had a run of low scores – 7 against the West Indies, 5 (run out) against Pakistan and 20 against the West Indies.
-He made 132 and 58 not out for South Australia against Pakistan.
-However he was dropped from the one day team.
+However he had a run of low scores in the ODIs – 7 against the West Indies, 5 (run out) against Pakistan and 20 against the West Indies.
+Darling was dropped from the one day team with the return of Kim Hughes to the squad and the recall of Rick McCosker.

-Darling made 134 against Victoria which saw him back in the one day team.
+Darling made 134 against Victoria which saw him back in the one day team, replacing an injured Rick McCosker.
 "Darling is chancy with the bat but the selectors are banking on his coming good in their moment of need", wrote the Canberra Times.
 "He now has 659 runs in first-class cricket this season and brings the bonus of brilliant cover fielding."

-He made a useful 34 against the West Indies, helping Australia to a victory.
-He made 14 in the next game then was dropped again from the squad in favour of David Hookes.
+Darling made a useful 34 against the West Indies, helping Australia to a victory.
+He made 14 in the next game (in which Wood was run out) then was dropped again from the squad in favour of David Hookes.
 He and Hookes were placed on standby for the Australian team for the Test in Adelaide against West Indies in case Greg Chappell and Kim Hughes were unable to field.

-Other notable innings that year included 88 and 52 against Tasmania, and 121 against West Australia.
+Other notable innings that year for Darling included 88 and 52 against Tasmania, and 121 against West Australia.
 He also made a half century in the McDonald's Cup semi final.
 South Australia won the Sheffield Shield at the end of the season.
 Darling's batting was a crucial part of the state's success.
 His omission from the 1982 tour of Pakistan surprised several observers.